Last update: 11/27/2007

 There are no exceptions to Goal 3; However, there are minor flaws on some maps

-such maps a player will always get a Secret score below 100%, even when all the
+such maps a player normally gets a Secret score below 100%, even if all of the

 There are no exceptions to Goal 5.
 For the Master Levels demos I try to expand